TritonSE-Workshops/tse-linux-workshop/README.md

 * Password: .

 Note that the password is literally just a period.
-This should make it to switch to superuser access.
-I would not recommend that sort of password for a regular machine however.
+This should make it easy to switch to superuser access.

 After you login, you should be greeted with a bash shell.
 Type in